2697389627/Android_Image_Manage_Util/README.md

 if( bitmap != null ) {

-    new SetImageView( bitmap , mViewHolder , position ); // if Bitmap is not null , set on ImageView putInLruCache( httpUrlHashKey , bitmap ); // put this object on the top of Lru queue
+    new SetImageView( bitmap , mViewHolder , position ); // if Bitmap is not null , set on ImageView

 }else {